trackit/trackit/documentation/tasks.md

 - `process-account-plugins {AWS ID}`

 ## How to create a new task
-In order to create a task, you must add a function which takes a context.
-Context as parameter in the map named `task` in the file [`server/server.go`](https://github.com/trackit/trackit/blob/master/server/server.go#L61).
+In order to create a task, you must add a function which takes a context, and put it in the map named `tasks` in the file [`server/server.go`](https://github.com/trackit/trackit/blob/master/server/server.go#L61).

 A task should log when it starts, ends or encounters and error.
 See [Logging](./logging.md).